jaywreddy/spiderpig/lab_0/README.md

 1. Run the starter code.

-2. Open `all_geometry.dxf` in LibreCAD.
+2. Open `all_shapes.dxf` in LibreCAD.
 Enable Print Preview under the File menu.
 Use the Print to File option to make a PDF.
 You might need to muck around with the print scale and settings in Edit > Current Drawing Settings.

-3. Open `all_geometry.scad` in OpenSCAD.
+3. Open `all_shapes.scad` in OpenSCAD.
 *Question 2: What do you notice about the bottom shape compared to the DXF?*

 4. Try editing the geometry in the OpenSCAD window.
 A list of available